 Ease of Use

 Accounting for 25% of the mixer's total score, the whipping metric assesses the quality of the whipping action for both egg whites and whipped cream.
-The Bosch delivered a below average performance in this metric as its triple whip action, powerful motor, and limited speed settings quickly overwork these delicate mediums.
+The Bosch delivered a below-average performance in this metric as its triple whip action, powerful motor, and limited speed settings quickly overwork these delicate mediums.

 The Bosch Universal Plus Kitchen Machine delivered an average performance in our stand mixer assessment.
-Were it a traditional stand mixer in the vain of KitchenAid, this performance would not warrant recognition as a notable product.
-However, the Universal is not marketed as a stand mixer, but more as a swiss army knife for the kitchen.
+If it were a traditional stand mixer in the vein of KitchenAid, this performance would not warrant recognition as a fantastic product.
+However, the Universal is not marketed as a stand mixer but as a swiss army knife for the kitchen.
 Despite this generalist leaning, it can hold its own in the class.
-More than just managing to perform standing mixer tasks, this machine has a convenient design and lots of exciting aftermarket attachments.
+More than just performing standing mixer tasks, this machine has a convenient design and lots of exciting aftermarket attachments.
 However, if you will be kneading a lot of dough or whipping frequently, less expensive machines will render better results.

 — Nick Miley and Michelle Powell